 It should go without saying—stay away from high-sugar cereals.
 Sure, we love ‘em, but they aren’t exactly great for healthy emergency food.
 Get them as a treat for normal times, but keep the healthy whole-grain options for survival situations.

-Milk is an excellent source of calcium and Vitamin D. Still, when fresh milk is inaccessible, non-perishable pasteurized milk and powdered milk can be a great alternative and a fantastic option for your healthy survival food supply.
+Milk is an excellent source of calcium and Vitamin D. Still, when fresh milk is inaccessible, non-perishable pasteurized and powdered milk can be a great alternative and a fantastic option for any prepper's survival food supply.

 No little ones in the house?
 Adults can also benefit from the nutrients that baby foods provide.